- Canary Islands

 Tenerife's landscape is full of surprises and one of them is located close to the town of Vilaflor, which is the highest town on the island, at the altitude of 1400 m.

-As you can see, there are many amazing secret places in Tenerife still to discover, as long as you're willing to go out and explore.
+As you can see, there are many amazing secret places to visit Tenerife, as long as you're willing to go out and explore.